dials/dials/doc/sphinx/advanced_tutorial.rst

   dials.reindex indexed.pickle change_of_basis_op=a,b,c

-This outputs the file :samp:`reflections_reindexed.pickle` which should be used as input to downstream programs in place of :samp:`indexed.pickle`.
+This outputs the file :samp:`reindexed_reflections.pickle` which should be used as input to downstream programs in place of :samp:`indexed.pickle`.